Emergency Management 2: Scenarios

 Regular scenarios for events include both dealing with the incident itself, for example

-- Weather (heat, storm, thunderstorm…)
+- Weather (heat, windstorm, thunderstorm…)

-- Crowd related scenarios
+- Crowd-related scenarios

 - Medical incident